Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for ABC End View

 \subsection{Uniqueness Verification Protocol}

-The uniqueness verification protocol \cite{sudoku} enables $P$ to convince $V$ that a sequence $\sigma$ of $n$ face-down cards is a permutation of different cards $a_1,a_2,...,a_n$ in some order, without revealing their orders.
-It also preserves the orders of the cards in $\sigma$.
+The uniqueness verification protocol \cite{sudoku} allows $P$ to convince $V$ that a sequence $\sigma$ of $q$ face-down cards is a permutation of cards $a_1,a_2,...,a_q$ in some order, without revealing the order.
+The protocol also preserves the original state of $\sigma$.

 $P$ performs the following steps.